 Headache pain, chronic back pain, pain from various cancers, pain from glaucoma, and pain stemming from neurological problems are the most common reasons that people ask their doctors to write prescriptions for cannabis.
 People also use cannabis for muscle spasms caused by multiple sclerosis, nausea resulting from cancer chemotherapy, and poor appetite caused by chronic illnesses such as HIV.
-Cannabis also shows promise in the treatment of Parkinson's disease, Huntington's disease, Tourette syndrome, bipolar disorder, anorexia, Alzheimer's, dementia, depression, chronic stress, insomnia, PMS, asthma, and some digestive diseases.
+Cannabis shows promise in the treatment of Parkinson's disease, Huntington's disease, Tourette syndrome, bipolar disorder, anorexia, Alzheimer's, dementia, depression, chronic stress, insomnia, PMS, asthma, and some digestive diseases.

-The Cannabis plant has a history of medicinal use dating back thousands of years across many cultures.
+The Cannabis plant has a history of medicinal use dating back thousands of years and across many cultures.
 Since ancient humans used hemp seed as food, it was quite natural for them to also discover that the plant contained medicinal properties.
 Ancient Egyptian scrolls from 1550 B.C. mention medical cannabis.
 The writings describe adding cannabis to suppositories for relieving the pain of hemorrhoids.
 In ancient India, cannabis was used for treating insomnia, headaches, gastrointestinal disorders, and pain.
 The Ancient Greeks used cannabis leaves to treat nose bleeds and cannabis seeds to expel tapeworms.
 In the medieval Islamic world, physicians used cannabis to treat edema, epilepsy, inflammation, and pain.

+* In many states, it is still illegal to grow cannabis, use cannabis, sell cannabis, or transport it across state lines.
 For more information about marijuana laws in your state, see http://norml.org.